jantari/LSUClient-docs/content/docs/topics/examples.md

 ```
 By default, `Get-LSUpdate` only returns "needed" updates.
 Needed updates are those that are applicable to
 the system and not yet installed.
 If you want to retrieve all available packages instead, use `Get-LSUpdate -All`.
+This can be of interest if you want to re-install a driver package you believe may be broken or as a workaround when
+a package is detected as not applicable but you still want to install it (e.g. you might want to pre-install drivers
+for hardware such as an LTE modem or a docking station even though they are not *currently* connected to the machine).

-It is possible to filter out the unneeded packages later by looking at the `IsApplicable` and `IsInstalled` properties.
+It is also possible to filter out the unneeded packages later by looking at the `IsApplicable` and `IsInstalled` properties.
 The default logic is equivalent to: `Get-LSUpdate -All | Where-Object { $_.IsApplicable -and -not $_.IsInstalled }`.

-### Download drivers for another computer
+### Download drivers for another computer model
 ```powershell
 Get-LSUpdate -Model '20LS' -All | Save-LSUpdate -Path 'C:\Drivers\20LS' -ShowProgress
 ```